-Chickpea pancakes also called socca, are naturally gluten-free, easy to make, 3 ingredient-only pancakes.
+Chickpea pancakes, also called socca, are naturally gluten-free, easy to make, 3 ingredient-only pancakes.
 They are crispy and golden brown on the bottom but soft and packed with flavor on top.
 These socca pancakes are especially good because you can add various toppings and have a delicious meal with only a few simple ingredients.

 Gluten-Free Chickpea Pancakes

-Chickpea pancakes, also called Socca or Farinata, is a well-known chickpea pancake in France and Italy.
+Chickpea pancakes, also called Socca or Farinata, is a famous chickpea pancake in France and Italy.
 They are popular street food in Nice, France, and Genoa, Italy.
 They are usually served in a cone and sprinkled with salt and pepper.

 The traditional version is baking these pancakes is in an open wood oven, but people have developed different ways of cooking them over the years.
 Unlike the baking process, the batter always remains the same.
 It is prepared with only three ingredients: chickpea (gram/besan), flour, water, and olive oil.

-The open wood oven a great result, but not everyone has this type of oven at home.
+The open wood oven gives a great result, but not everyone has this type of oven at home.
 That’s why I am sharing my simple method for making these vegan socca pancakes in the comfort of your home.
 And without turning your oven ON, only by pan-frying the pancakes to get the closest result possible.

 What goes into chickpea pancakes?